yuvi-18/React/react.md

 ```

 in this example we can directly access an dom node instead of creating ids and other ways to access it.

+!Note :-
+don't use useEffect if:-
+You just want the ref itself to be attached to a DOM element so you can use it later in an event handler.

+use useEffect if:-
+You want to interact with the DOM immediately after the element is rendered or when a dependency (state) changes.